Nitrooos/Nitrooos.github.io/_posts/en/2019-05-15-hyphenatepipe-appendix.md

 ## HyphenatePipe problem solving

 The proper solution is of course to import the language pattern only once.
-We can acheive that by extracting the operation of creating the *Hypher* class object into a dedicated service.
+We can acheive that by extracting the operation of creating *Hypher* class object into a dedicated service.
 In our case it will be named *HyphenationPatternsService*.
 An implementation is fairly easy, I can post it in one piece of code: